rocky-linux/documentation/docs/guides/installation.md

 1. Verify that the left pane lists an Ethernet card (or any network card.)
 2. Click any of the detected network devices in the left pane to select it.
-The configurable properties of the selected network adapter appear in the right pane of the screen.
+The selected network adapter's configurable properties appear in the screen's right pane.

 !!!
 Note